PhillipChaffee/datasciencecoursera/03 - Getting and Cleaning Data/Course Project/CodeBook.md

 ##How to read the variables

 - There are only 66 variables included from the original data.
-They are the measurements pertaining to the mean and standard deviation for each filtered axial signal
+They are the measurements pertaining to the mean and standard deviation for each filtered axial signal.

 - Each variable in this data set is the mean/average value of the original data set value, averaged for the current subject and activity.